zhaojh329/oui/README.md

 vwrt uses ubus to communicate with OpenWrt subsystems.
 To access any kind of system data through [ubus](with the help of [uhttpd-mod-ubus] to provide HTTP based API).

+# Requirements

+The following package is required to build the vwrt:

+* Node.js >= 8.11

 # How to use
 Add new feed into "feeds.conf.default":